sphinx-contrib/packages/doc/index.rst

 .. warning::

-    If your are reading this on `readthedocs <http://readthedocs.org>`__, keep in mind that thoses lists are not official.
+    If your are reading this on `readthedocs <http://readthedocs.org>`__, keep in mind that those lists are not official.
 It is not guaranteed that those tools will remain available in the future: they only reflects what was available when this documentation was compiled.

     I do not know and I have nothing to do with `readthedocs <http://readthedocs.org>`__, so I do not know how they choose what to install.